 Research indicates 20 per cent of people over 75 years of age are at risk.
 Clearly they need regular eye checkups for glaucoma.
 Other high-risk groups include: people over 60, family members of those already diagnosed, diabetics, and people who are severely nearsighted.

 Glaucoma is not curable, and vision lost cannot be regained.
 With medication and/or surgery, it is possible to halt further loss of vision.
-Since glaucoma is a chronic condition, it must be monitored for life.
+Since it is a chronic condition, it must be monitored for life.
 Diagnosis is the first step to preserving your vision.

 - before age 40, every 2-4 years